imiebee/nailProject/README.md

 ### Testing

-1 Book button
+1. Book button
     When the "book" button is clicked it will open the default email program used by visitors.
+2. Navigation links
+    Clicking on the links will navigate visitors to the respective pages and is working as it should.
+3. Carousel on home page
+    The carousel loops the 5 different images as it should.
+There are no controls for users to manually control the images.
+It loops as it should.
+4. FB social media link in footer
+    Clicking on the social media Facebook link will redirect the visitor to the business' social media Facebook page.
+5. Instagram social media link in footer
+    Clicking on the social media Instagram link will redirect the visitor to the business' social media Instagram page.
+6. Email link in foot
+    Clicking on the email link will redirect the visitor to the their default email program.
+7.